 Have you ever seen a doubtful hole in the garden, and you do not acquaint where it really came from?
 In all possibility, it was some animal digging for shelter, food, or just for the sake of fun.

 Garden holes by animals can be a real issue.
 Not just do holes make the garden less good-looking, but they can also be precarious if someone trips in one.
-In a few cases, it might be that your family dog is the real culprit, but in other cases, it might be some wild animals that visit the property are responsible for such troublesome holes.
+In a few cases, it might be that your family dog is the real culprit, but in other cases, it might be some wild animals that visit the property that are responsible for such troublesome holes.

 - 1 Stop Animals From Digging Holes In The Lawn: